 Every year, the Asthma and Allergy Foundation of America ranks the worst cities for seasonal allergies – and every year, Dallas makes the list.
-In 2021, Dallas ranked 19th on the list of most challenging places to live with allergies.
+In 2023, Dallas ranked second on the list of the most challenging cities in America to live with allergies.

 Texas is deep in the "pollen belt" – the region of the country that stretches from the southern Midwest to the Southeast.
 It's the worst area in the nation for seasonal allergies, also known as hay fever or allergic rhinitis.